 Nonetheless, it may be a good sign we’ve reached this point in the conversation; we can draw from systematic research (ongoing) into the disparate effects of spiritual practice.
-Which seems particularly important since many of us are gleaning the larger part of our information and practice instructions online.
+Which seems particularly important, since many of us are gleaning the larger part of our information and practice instructions online.

-So I love that the interview begins with the role of emotion, and the way many people come to meditation and spiritual practice because they can’t get a handle on their emotion.
-Mitigating the negative MAY mitigate the positive as well, and there is a point at which this must open up further beyond those two, or else the effect may be disconnection… inability to deeply feel, or to feel about.
+So I love that the interview begins with the role of emotion, and the way many people come to meditation and spiritual practice because they can’t get a handle on their emotions.
+Mitigating the negative MAY mitigate the positive as well, and there is a point at which that must open up further, or else the effect may be disconnection… inability to deeply feel, or to feel about.